Size matters – Comparing tool chains and CPUs

 We have benchmarked other tool chains.
 We have done our best to be fair, by selecting options that should result in the smallest program size, such as high size optimization, small run time library where available, Multi-File compilation, …

-The closest competitor reached 87 026 bytes (also on ARM Thumb-2), which is still 4.8% bigger than the size of the program created by Embedded Studio.
+The closest competitor reached 87 026 bytes (also on Arm Thumb-2), which is still 4.8 % bigger than the size of the program created by Embedded Studio.

 On a related note: When benchmarking tool chains, one interesting experiment is to take an empty project, an empty main() and see how big the generated program is.
 With Embedded Studio and emRun, we have put emphasis on making sure that only code which is actually needed is linked.